TheJacksonLaboratory/FunDataR/2_uni_bivariate/lesson1.md

 ### What is a mean?

-You are probably familiar with the notion of the 'mean' or 'average' of a series of numbers as a type of central value (the 'central tendency') for the numbers in the series.
+You are probably familiar with the notion of the 'mean' or 'average' of a series of numbers as a type of central value (or 'central tendency') for the numbers in the series.
 But you've probably also heard of the 'median' and may know that it too, is a type of 'central tendency'.
 You may know the difference between the two in terms of the procedures for calculating their